05 December 2024

 intends to privately release her.

-Greek myths abound of stories where Zeus disguised himself so he could have sex with Greek women, and produce théhi-human hybrid spawn who grew up to be famous Greek heroes.
-And more than likely, all the women who contributed to this myth of a horny god raping various noblewomen in the Greek Empire, had simply had sex with somebody, and blamed Zeus rather than suffer the usual consequences of non-marital sexual activity.
+Greek myths abound of stories in which Zeus disguised himself so he could have sex with Greek women, and thereby produce ἡμίθεοι/imítheï, “demigods”—half-human, half-god spawn.
+Myths used Zeus’s out-of-control sex addiction to explain the origin of the more famous Greek heroes, like Herakles, Theseus, Achilles, Perseus, Orpheus… and in the present day, Wonder Woman.
+But it’s more than likely all the women who contributed to the story of a horny god assaulting various noblewomen in the Greek Empire, had simply had sex with somebody, and blamed Zeus rather than suffer the usual consequences of unchastity.

-Of course if you read the myths, you’ll notice when women claimed Zeus impregnated them, the Greeks didn’t believe ’em either.
-They took out their outrage upon their wives and daughters all the same.
+Thing is, once you read the myths, you’ll notice whenever women claimed Zeus impregnated them, typically the Greeks didn’t believe ’em either.
+They punished their wives and daughters as if Zeus—the mightiest being they could imagine, a terrifying person to get on the wrong side of—had nothing to do with their pregnancies.
 Banished ’em, imprisoned ’em, sealed ’em in a coffin and threw them into the sea.
-(Then, say the myths, Zeus had to smite them for their unbelief.)
+(Then, say the myths, Zeus smote them for their unbelief.)
 The ancients knew exactly how babies are made.
-The “Zeus did it!” story never worked.
+The “Zeus did it!” story didn’t work.
+Nor should it!

 And the “God did it” story didn’t work on Joseph either.
 To his mind, Mary clearly had sex—and not with him.
 And she was trying to blame the Holy Spirit, of all people.
-But the Spirit isn’t Zeus!
+The Spirit doesn’t do that; he’s not Zeus!
 He’s not gonna transform himself into bulls and geese so he can rape silly teenage girls.
 The very idea is the most ridiculous, offensive sort of blasphemy.

 Mary’s apparent infidelity and outrageous excuse aside, Joseph was what Matthew calls δίκαιος/díkeos, which the KJV translates “just” and the NIV “was faithful to the law.”
 It means as I translated it: Right-minded.
-He’s the type of person who always seeks to do the morally right thing.
+Joseph was the type of person who always sought to do the moral thing.
 He didn’t wanna be vengeful, and expose Mary to public ridicule.
-He simply wanted this relationship to be over with.
+He simply wanted their relationship to be done, so he could move on and marry someone who’d stay true to him.

 Betrothals among first-century Israelis were a contractual agreement between the husband and wife’s families.
 (The husband would provide this, the wife that.)
-But all it took to end these agreements, was for the husband to declare, “I divorce you” three times, and bam, the contract was null, the couple would stop living together, and the wife would go back to her parents.
+But all it took to end these agreements, was simply for the husband to declare, “I divorce you” three times, and bam, the contract was null.
+The husband would forfeit his dowry (unless there was fraud involved in the marriage), the wife would go back to her parents’ house, and that was that.
 So Joseph figured he’d do that.
-Not in the town square; probably just in front of their parents.
+Not in the town square, to publicly embarrass her.
+Just in front of their parents.
+That’s what Matthew means by “privately.”

-So yeah, let’s put aside this idea that the ancients were naïve idiots who’d believe such stories.
-They didn’t.
-Devout Israelis in particular, whose God isn’t at all like that.
-Joseph didn’t believe the virgin-conception story any more than any pagan nowadays.
+So yeah, let’s put aside this idea the ancients were naïve idiots who’d believe ridiculous stories.
+Not even the pagans did.
+Devout Israelis knew God isn’t at all like that, and Joseph didn’t believe the virgin-conception story any more than any of today’s skeptics would.

-But something flipped him 180 degrees—so much so that he legally adopted Mary’s kid and raised him as his own.
-This something was a prophetic dream—and from what we know about prophetic dreams, it wouldn’t have worked on Joseph unless
+But something flipped Joseph 180 degrees—so much so that he legally adopted Mary’s kid and raised him as his own.
+This something was a prophetic dream.
+And from what we know about prophetic dreams, it wouldn’t have worked on Joseph unless

 1. he was stupid, or

-2. he had multiple experiences with prophetic dreams, and his experiences taught him they were reliable.
+2. he had multiple experiences with prophetic dreams, and his experiences showed him they were reliable.

 Me, I’m pretty sure it’s that second thing.